nilsmango/project7III/content/tracker/terms-and-conditions.md

 - Not use the App for any illegal or unauthorized purpose.
 - Not attempt to interfere with the proper working of the App.
 - Respect the privacy and personal information of other users.
-- This app is designed for recreational use and should not be considered a substitute for emergency beacons or other rescue devices.
-Safety is our top priority, and you should always exercise caution and adhere to maritime safety guidelines while using this app.
+- This App is designed for recreational use and should not be considered a substitute for emergency beacons or other rescue devices.
+Safety is our top priority, and you should always exercise caution and adhere to maritime safety guidelines while using this App.

 ## Privacy
 Your privacy is important to us.
 Please read our [Privacy Policy](/tracker/privacy-policy) for information on how we collect, use, and protect your data.

 ## Apple's Standard End User License Agreement
-This app is licensed to you under the standard Apple End User License Agreement (EULA).
+The App is licensed to you under the standard Apple End User License Agreement (EULA).
 You can review the EULA by visiting the following link:
 [Apple Standard EULA](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/)

 ## Changes to Terms and Conditions